Remote Desktop Access

 Let's set up remote access to a Windows Machine from the Akeyless Console.
 If you'd prefer, see how to do this from the Akeyless CLI instead.

-1. Log in to the Akeyless Console and go to Secrets & Keys.
+1. Log in to the Akeyless Console and go to Items.

-2. Select the Dynamic Secrets or the Rotated Secret that specifies the Windows machine details and access credentials.
+2. Select the Dynamic Secret or the Rotated Secret that specifies the Windows machine details and access credentials.

-3. Expand the Secure Remote Access menu, select the pencil icon and enable the Secure Remote Access ,then fill the following fields:
+3. Click on the Secure Remote Access tab, select the pencil icon and enable the Secure Remote Access, then fill in the following fields:

 • Override User: Optional, override the RDP Domain username.